 If you have installed the Linux Management Agent, the helper host or helper appliance connects to the VM to which you restore files (target VM) using this agent and restores files.
 This is the preferred way of connection.

-The helper host or helper appliance connects to the VM to which you restore files (target VM) over SSH or VIX API/vSphere Web Services if a connection over SSH cannot be established.
-Then Veeam Backup & Replication deploys on the VM the agent which performs restore.
+If the backup server fails to connect to the Management Agent, the backup server connects to the VM to which you restore files (target VM) over SSH.
+If the SSH connection also fails, Veeam Backup & Replication uses networkless processing over VIX API/vSphere Web Services.
+Then Veeam Backup & Replication deploys on the VM a temporary agent which performs restore.

 - If you restore files to a new location, select the Copy to command.